-For those with large savings, MutualOne Bank offers more protection through its Share Insurance Fund (SIF) membership.
+Large balances at MutualOne Bank are protected through the Bank’s Share Insurance Fund (SIF) membership.
 The SIF is a private, industry-sponsored insurance fund that insures all deposits above Federal Deposit Insurance Corporation (FDIC) limits at Massachusetts-chartered co-operative banks.

 As stated on MutualOne Bank’s Personal Services Savings & Retirement page,